Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: Study I: Edge Efficacy

-For more in-depth insights, we further perform two additional evaluation with ChatGPT: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item \textbf{\texttt{Deg}}: standalone ranking by edge degrees; for tied degrees, closer candidates are prioritized. \item \textbf{\texttt{Full\textsuperscript{-F}}}: the \texttt{Full} setting with all generated questions, without the back verification stage. \end{itemize} Corresponding results are shown in Table~\ref{tab:recap-result2}, where ranking by edge degrees of \graph exhibits decent performance.
+Table~\ref{tab:recap-result2} shows the additional evaluation results, where ranking by edge degrees of \graph exhibits decent performance.
 It even surpasses the baseline on NDP by 1+\%, which is impressive for the fact that it does not undergo any task-specific inference.
 Understandably, it indeed lags behind the baseline on GOT by a noticeable margin.

-As for \texttt{Full\textsuperscript{-F}}, the trivially degraded performance suggests that, our proposed approach can be quite robust against noisy edge questions, as LLM assigns high scores as long as under the presence of good questions.
+For \texttt{Full\textsuperscript{-F}}, the degradation is trivial from \texttt{Full}.
+It is also expected, as the LLM scoring on relations is based on the presence of ``good'' questions that reflect recap information, which should be retained by the verification stage.
+Thus, our approach with \graph is shown robust against noisy questions.